swagger-api/swagger-node/docs/modules.md

 [swagger-node command-line reference](./cli.md)

-## <a ref='skeleton'></a>skeleton
+### <a ref='skeleton'></a>skeleton

 A basic, "hello world" swagger-node project.
 This project automatically cloned when you create a new swagger-node project by executing `swagger project create`.
+Skeleton projects are implemented for specific API frameworks, such as express, restify, or others.

 #### Installation

-This project is [cloned from GitHub](https://github.com/swagger-node/<framework>project-skeleton) when you create a new swagger-node project.
+This project is [cloned from GitHub](https://github.com/swagger-node/project-skeletons/<framework>) when you create a new swagger-node project.

 #### Documentation

 See the swagger-node"[Quick start](./quick-start.md)" to see how easy it is to get a new swagger-node API project up and running.

-## <a ref='swagger-editor'></a>swagger-editor
+### <a ref='swagger-editor'></a>swagger-editor

 The Swagger Editor lets you design your API specification and interactively preview its documentation for your swagger-node API project.